jeffotoni/s3godo/README.md

 The programs in Go fit like a glove due to its simplicity and performance, consuming little hardwares we have lean costs for our projects.

+Example of how to connect to DigitalOcean using Godo:

 ```go